 Rollei Report 4 - Rollei - Werke, Rollei Fototechnic.
 1958 - 1998.
 ISBN 3-89506-170-0

 Rollei Report 5 - Rolleiflex SLX, System 6000, X-Act.
 ISBN 3-89506-183-2

 You will have to search for used copies.
 Some volumes are still being sold by the following booksellers.

 Fax +49 711 2369672

 Owners: Patty and Tom Duncan

-After Petra Kellers retired, the shop has moved to Chico, Ca.
+After Petra Kellers retired, CameraBooks is under new ownership and moved to Chico, Ca.